nmshd/documentation/_includes/scenarios/integrate/access-the-connector.md

 The primary integration capability of the Connector is the REST API.
 In order to use it, you should have received an API-Key for the respective Connector.
 An API-Key so far has all authorizations for accessing the API.

-## Interactive Documentation
+# Hosted API tooling by the (development) Connector

+In order to use the hosted api tooling, it must be activated in the [Connector configuration]({% link _docs_operate/setup-with-docker-compose.md %}#hosted-api-tooling-by-the-development-connector).
+{: .notice--warning}

-You can find the REST API documentation hosted on your Connector on the following HTTP endpoints.
-Swagger and Rapidoc are interactive websites hosted on the Connector with which you can try out the various APIs interactively.
+You can access the REST API documentation through the Connector's designated HTTP endpoints.
+Swagger and Rapidoc serve as interactive platforms hosted on the Connector, enabling you to explore and experiment with the various APIs interactively.

+## Swagger

 - /docs/swagger : The Swagger UI of the Connector's OpenAPI specification

+**Note:** For Swagger the authorization is on the top right (Authorize button with a lock symbol).
+{: .notice--info}

+## Rapidoc

 - /docs/rapidoc : The Rapidoc UI of the Connector's OpenAPI specification

-**Note:** You have to authorize yourself first before using the Swagger or Rapidoc interactive documentations.
-For this, please use the API Key of the Connector and follow the authorization steps on the user interface.
-For Swagger this is on the top right (Authorize button with a lock symbol), for Rapidoc this is usually the third heading called "Authentication" and can also be found on the left navigation.
+**Note:** For Rapidoc the authorization is usually the third heading called "Authentication" and can also be found on the left navigation.
-{: .notice--warning}
+{: .notice--info}

-### Open API Documentation
+## Accessing the Connector with external API tools (e.g. Postman or Insomnia)

 To fetch the Open API documentation of the Connector's REST API, visit the following URIs: